“A relaxed and welcoming Pangkor Island jungle hideaway, serving up exceptional home-cooked cuisine near picture-perfect beaches”

 We stayed in the Pool House, another self-contained option (slightly smaller, but just as romantic).
 Despite being the closest to the dining area, it felt very private.
 At the front, a small veranda provided beautiful view onto the jungle and pool.

 Hill House consists of two separate houses, each with 2 double bedrooms (all ensuite with terraces).
 In between the buildings, there’s a communal outdoor pavilion, a swimming pool, and an outdoor dining area with a view to the sea.
 Hill House is located away from the other houses, up a steep slope and across a bridge, so it feels very secluded.

-Bavanni reigns Queen of the Kitchen with good reason.
-Her food is fantastic and thanks to the lack of a menu there's no agonising over what to have; plate after plate of delicious food comes to the table and you simply help yourselves and focus instead on the conversation.
+Bavanni reigns Queen of the Kitchen, and with good reason.
+Her food is fantastic.
+Meals are served in the Pool House; beautifully lit by lanterns in the evenings.
+The lack of a menu means there's no agonising over what to have; plate after plate of utterly delicious food comes to the table, while you simply help yourselves and enjoy the conversation.